prtksxna/zuari/readme.txt

 === 1.2.1 ===
 * Fix: Center align blocks are now correctly aligned
 * Fix: Tags don't break into multiple lines
+=== 1.2.2 ===
+* Fix: Improve font loading performance
+* Fix: Improve the styling of the 'skip to content' links
+* Fix: Bug when trying to get post tags

 == Credits ==